UK Visas

 The UK High Potential Individual Visa authorizes individuals who graduated with at least a Bachelor’s Degree from an eligible university during the previous 5 years and satisfy other criteria to live and work in the UK, be self-employed, and search for UK employment for up to 2 years (up to 3 years with a doctorate, such as a PhD).

-The High Potential Individual Visa cannot be renewed, however, the visa holder may be able to apply for a different UK visa for legal temporary residence (such as the Skilled Worker Visa) before their High Potential Individual Visa expires.
+The UK High Potential Individual Visa cannot be renewed, however, the visa holder may be able to apply for a different UK visa for legal temporary residence (such as the Skilled Worker Visa) before their High Potential Individual Visa expires.

 UK Innovator Founder Visa?